 The decision to transfer or deny the transfer of any item of military equipment will remain at the national discretion of each Member State.
-A denial of a licence is understood to take place when the Member State has refused to authorise the actual sale or physical export of the item of military equipment concerned, where a sale would otherwise have come about, or the conclusion of the relevant contract.
+A denial of a licence is understood to take place when the member state has refused to authorise the actual sale or physical export of the item of military equipment concerned, where a sale would otherwise have come about, or the conclusion of the relevant contract.
 For these purposes, a notifiable denial may, in accordance with national procedures, include denial of permission to start negotiations or a negative response to a formal initial enquiry about a specific order.

-- 3. EU Member States agree to keep such denials and consultations confidential and not to use them for commercial advantage. - 4.
-EU Member States agree to work for the early adoption of a common list of military equipment covered by the Code, based on similar national and international lists.
-Until then, the Code will operate on the basis of national control lists incorporating where appropriate elements from relevant international lists. - 5.
+- EU Member States will keep such denials and consultations confidential and not to use them for commercial advantage. - 5.
+EU Member States will work for the early adoption of a common list of military equipment covered by the Code, based on similar national and international lists.
+Until then, the Code will operate on the basis of national control lists incorporating where appropriate elements from relevant international lists. - 6.
 The criteria in this Code and the consultation procedure provided for by paragraph 2 of the operative provisions will also apply to dual-use goods as specified in Annex 1 of Council Decision 94/942/CFSP as amended, where there are grounds for believing that the end-user of such goods will be the armed forces or internal security forces or similar entities in the recipient country.

+The Presidency considers that the combination of the first option in brackets of paragraph 3 and the new version of paragraph 8 below should represent an acceptable compromise.

-- 6. In order to maximise the efficiency of this Code, EU Member States agree to work within the framework of the CFSP to reinforce their cooperation and to promote their convergence in the field of conventional arms exports. - 7.
-[Each EU Member State will prepare on agreed lines and circulate to other EU Partners an annual report on its defence exports and implementation of the Code of Conduct.
-EU Member States will submit national reports at an annual meeting held within the framework of the CFSP.
-The meeting will also review the functioning of the Code, identify any improvements which need to be made and submit a consolidated report to the Council for approval.
-The consolidated report will then be made available to the public.]
+- 7. In order to maximise the efficiency of this Code, EU Member States will work within the framework of the CFSP to reinforce their cooperation and to promote their convergence in the field of conventional arms exports. - 8.
+Each EU Member State will circulate to other EU Partners an annual report on its defence exports.
+In addition EU Member States will circulate every six months a report outlining any decisions they have taken in the preceding six moths to authorise a transfer which has been the subject of the consultation procedure described in paragraph three of these Operative Provisions: these reports will cover the periods January-June and July-December, and be circulated not more than three months after the end of each period.
+All the reports described above will be discussed at an annual meeting held within the framework of the CFSP.
+The meeting will also review the operation of the Code, identify any improvements which need to be made and submit a consolidated report, based on contributions from Member States, to the Council for approval. - EU Member States will, as appropriate, assess jointly through the CFSP framework the situation of potential or actual recipients of arms exports from EU Member States, in the light of the principles and criteria of the Code of Conduct. - 10.
+It is recognised that Member States, where appropriate, may also take into account the effect of proposed exports on their economic, social, commercial and industrial interests, but that these factors will not affect the application of the above criteria. - 11.
+EU Member States will use their best endeavours to encourage other arms exporting states to subscribe to this Code of Conduct. - 12.

-OR

-[An annual EU meeting will be held within the framework of the CFSP, with a view to ensuring the proper implementation of the Code and identifying any improvements which need to be made.
-On that occasion, an annual report will be drafted on the basis of national contributions.
-After having been discussed in the working group on conventional arms exports, this report will be transmitted to the Council.]

-- 8. EU Member States will, as appropriate, assess jointly through the CFSP framework the situation of potential or actual recipients of arms exports from EU Member States, in the light of the principles and criteria of the Code of Conduct. - [8bis.
-Member States which are exporters of defence equipment may also take into account the potential effect of proposed exports on their economic, commercial and industrial interests, while recognising that these factors will not affect the application of the above criteria.] - 9.
 This Code of Conduct and the operative provisions will replace any previous elaboration of the 1991 and 1992 Common Criteria.